MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 You can choose for the connection to index either the entire organization or specific projects.

 If you choose to index the entire organization, items in all projects in the organization will get indexed.
-New projects and items will be indexed during the next crawl after they are created.
+New projects and items will be indexed during the next crawl after they're created.

 If you choose individual projects, only work items in those projects will be indexed.

 ![Configure data](media/ADO_Configure_data.png)